Elizabeth O'Keeffe: Land Victoria

-Throughout these, O'Keeffe seemed to have enjoyed the strong support of Minister Garbutt and Secretary Munro, despite the frequent concerns raised by the State opposition and in the media.
+Significantly, there were recurrent disagreements with key senior and statutory officers including Land Registrar and other senior Land Registry officials, Surveyor-General and Valuer-General and serious governance issues were raised repeatedly.
+Throughout these, O'Keeffe seemed to have enjoyed the strong support of Minister Garbutt and Secretary Munro, despite the frequent concerns raised by the State opposition and the media.

-Estate Agents Guarantee Fund Scandal
+Estate Agents Guarantee Fund scandal

-O’Keeffe's leadership of Land Victoria was raised in the Victorian Parliament by Opposition environment spokesman Victor Perton on 17 April 2002 for her leading role in the Estate Agents Guarantee Fund scandal.
-Specifically, Perton reported that Land Victoria and the Department of Justice (DoJ) had "conspired to invent a 'survey reform' project to extract $7.5 million from the fund.
+O’Keeffe's leadership of Land Victoria was raised in the Victorian Parliament by Opposition environment spokesman Victor Perton on 17 April 2002 for her leading role in the Estate Agents Guarantee Fund (EAGF) scandal.
+Specifically, Perton reported that Land Victoria and the Department of Justice (DoJ) had "conspired to invent a 'survey reform' project to extract $7.5 million from the fund".
 Land Victoria, a division of DNRE, under direction of O’Keeffe, and in collaboration with DoJ, was reported to have attempted to create “the survey project” to obtain extra government funding through EAGF, despite already having been funded.
 The administration of EAGF was under DoJ.

 O’Keeffe's role in the EAGF scandal was reported to have also involved obtaining high level political approval for wrongful access to EAGF funds between October and December 2000.
 This included “invention” of a $1.5 million “fraudulent survey project” as well as “other funds hidden away in smaller applications” totalling $7.5 million.
 It was also reported that the survey project proposal was not revealed by O’Keeffe to the Surveyor-General of Victoria.
 Perton reported that efforts by the then Surveyor-General to raise his concerns about the attempts to obtain funds inappropriately from EAGF through his office resulted in the Surveyor-General being threatened and intimidated by O'Keeffe.
 It was later reported that the Surveyor-General had earlier reported his concerns to the Auditor-General who stepped in to prevent it from proceeding.
 The Surveyor-General also reported his concerns to the Ombudsman.
 Perton, in April 2002 in Parliament and earlier in the media, quoted "from documents from 2001 in which the assistant director of land records and information services, Ivan Powell, talks of having 'invented some benefits' in regards to the project and of a request to 'invent another layer of detail'.
 Powell was a senior Land Registry official (under Land Victoria).
 Perton reported to the Parliament that O’Keeffe was acting with the full support of the responsible Minister, Sherryl Garbutt.
 Garbutt, the Minister for Conservation and Environment, to which Land Victoria was accountable.